Harvard Staff to Return August 2

 The University announced today that if conditions permit, the majority of remote workers will be authorized to return to campus on Monday, August 2—almost 17 months after the community dispersed in mid March 2020 as the coronavirus pandemic first spread.

-In a carefully worded message to faculty and staff members, President Lawrence S. Bacow and Provost Alan M. Garber wrote:
+In a carefully worded message to faculty and staff members, President Lawrence S. Bacow, Provost Alan M. Garber, and Executive Vice President Katie Lapp wrote:

 We are all hopeful that anticipated broader availability of vaccine in the coming months will result in improved public-health conditions that allow us to gradually increase activities on campus into the summer and fall.
 Guided by public-health expertise, we aim to welcome as many students as possible this fall, and the Schools will be sharing updates with their respective communities.